 So go on!
 Make a few batches of this all butter really flakey pie dough recipe for your next pie or your upcoming holiday celebrations!

-Even if you make the dough early and freeze it (up to 2 months in advance) for your Thanksgiving and Christmas pies, you’ll be ahead of the game.
+Even if you make the dough early and freeze it (up to 2 months in advance) for your summer, Thanksgiving, or Christmas pies, you’ll be ahead of the game.
 Which means you’ll have more time to bake cookies.

 And nobody ever complained about having more time to make cookies, have they?